pranamg/PythonInExcel/docs/05-Predictive Modeling_03-Time Series Forecasting.md

 *   Select "Excel Value" (**Ctrl+Shift+Alt+M**) for the DataFrames/Series ('Forecast Evaluation Metrics', 'Forecast Values Head', 'Actual Test Values Head') to spill them into your sheet.
 *   For the plot figure object ('Time_Series_Forecast_Plot'), select "Picture in Cell" > "Create Reference" to see the plot.

-This demonstrates how to build and evaluate a basic time series forecasting model using `statsmodels` and the `.predict()` method as requested.
+This demonstrates how to build and evaluate a basic time series forecasting model using `statsmodels` and the `.predict()` method.

-Would you like to proceed to the next category: **Visualization**?
-Or perhaps explore another time series model or forecasting refinement?
+**Further Analysis:**

+Here are some advanced analyses you could perform on this time series dataset:

+1. **Advanced Forecasting Models:**
+   - Implement SARIMA (Seasonal ARIMA) models for complex seasonality patterns
+   - Use Prophet for automatic handling of holidays and multiple seasonal patterns
+   - Apply LSTM or other deep learning models for non-linear time series patterns

+2. **Multi-variate Time Series Analysis:**
+   - Include external regressors (e.g., weather data, economic indicators)
+   - Implement VAR (Vector Autoregression) models
+   - Study cross-correlations between multiple time series

+3. **Anomaly Detection:**
+   - Implement statistical process control charts
+   - Use isolation forests or other ML-based anomaly detection
+   - Develop real-time monitoring systems

+4. **Decomposition Analysis:**
+   - Compare different decomposition methods (additive vs. multiplicative)
+   - Study trend-cycle separation techniques
+   - Analyze multiple seasonal patterns at different frequencies

+5. **Forecasting Performance Analysis:**
+   - Implement rolling-window cross-validation
+   - Compare different error metrics (MAPE, RMSE, MAE)
+   - Study forecast uncertainty using prediction intervals

+The next topic in the series is [Visualization - Basic Plots (Line, Bar, Scatter)](./06-Visualization_01-Basic%20Plots%20(Line,Bar,Scatter).md), which explores fundamental data visualization techniques using Python plotting libraries.

+This completes the Time Series Forecasting section.
+The next category covers **Visualization**, where you'll learn to create various types of visual representations of your data.
+For additional practice, try implementing different time series models or refining the forecasting approach with your own data.